How do I share with others using Dropbox?

 One other way to further control access to shared files is to enter the specific people you want to have access.
-To do this, click the share icon or button on dropbox.com, the desktop app, or the badge on any Microsoft Office files saved in your Dropbox account.
+To do this, select the Share button on dropbox.com, the desktop app, or the badge on any Microsoft Office files saved in your Dropbox.
 Then type in the email addresses of the people you want to have access.

-Sharing in this way is what we call “authenticated sharing,” and it means that the person you share with must have a Dropbox account and be signed in to access the file.
+Sharing in this way is what we call “authenticated sharing”.
+This means that the person you share with must have a Dropbox account and be signed in to access the file.

 Take a look at these tutorials if you want to see more about how to share and collaborate.

 Sharing is caring (and easy)

 One of the first things you may want to do when you start collaborating is to share a folder.
 It’s a great way to make sure everyone has access to what they need and help keep everyone in sync.